-Time to act on mobile phone use while driving, say expertsFebruary 4th, 2014 in Health /
+Time to act on mobile phone use while driving, say expertsFebruary 4, 2014 in Medicine & Health / Health

 It's time to act on mobile phone use while driving, say two senior Canadian physicians in an editorial published in BMJ today.